November 25, 2021

 What is a Toothache?

 Toothache is a pain felt in or around a tooth.
-A toothache is a sign that something is wrong with either the tooth or the gums.
+Tooth pain is a sign that something is wrong with either the tooth or the gums.

 A toothache should never be ignored and understanding some helpful tips from a general dentist can aid the patients to know what to do if they ever happen to experience a toothache.